Historic vs Historical: What's the Difference?

 Quick Answer

-Historic = Famous, highly important, or making history. (e.g., "The moon landing was a historic achievement.")
+Historic usually foregrounds recognized importance or history-making significance. (e.g., "The moon landing was a historic achievement.")

-Historical = Related to the past or the study of history, regardless of importance. (e.g., "The archive preserves historical documents.")
+Historical is the usual choice for something related to the past or the study of history. (e.g., "The archive preserves historical documents.")

 Memory Trick: Think of the extra letters.
 Histor-ic is like a big event (short, punchy, important).
 Histor-ical is simply chronological (longer word, deals with long timelines).